Department of Economics,

 E-mail: v.galstyan (at) tcd (dot) ie

-Abstract: In this paper we empirically analyze regime-dependent behavior of real exchange rate dynamics.
-We identify that countries with higher public debt tend to have more depreciated exchange rates.
-The findings from our nonlinear short-run model suggest that real exchange rate misalignments with a fundamental equilibrium are considerably less persistent and more volatile during times of higher public or external debt.
-Assessing the underlying sources of the variance of changes in misalignments along the debt dimension, we retrieve evidence indicating that nominal exchange rate and relative price fluctuations are more important determinants in states of high debt than in states of low debt during which real exchange rate fundamentals are equally influential.
-Overall, our results imply that accounting for nonlinearities along the lines of gross debt levels is absolutely crucial when considering the mechanics of real exchange rate adjustment in emerging markets.
+Abstract: In this paper we empirically analyze nonlinearities in short-run real exchange rate dynamics.
+Our findings suggest that real exchange rate misalignments are considerably less persistent and more volatile during times of high debt.
+Assessing the variance of changes in misalignments, we retrieve evidence indicating that the nominal exchange rate and inflation differentials are more important determinants in states of high debt than in states of low debt.
+Overall, our results imply that nonlinearities have non-negligible implications for the mechanics of real exchange rate adjustment in emerging markets.

 Abstract: This paper analyses optimal policy on the basis that the economy comprises a number of different sectors.
 It shows that the composition of output matters, that policy should take into account the source of shocks as well as their aggregate magnitude, and that policy tools impacting individual sectors can be significantly welfare improving.
 If sectoral policy is not adopted, then commitment in tax policy is important in similar ways and for similar reasons to commitment in monetary policy.
 With sectoral policy, commitment for tax and monetary policies ceases to be important.